shanapu/MyJailbreak/Code_Contribution_Guidelines.md

 ```
 ... and variants

-:alien: exceptions on a return immediately after check:
+:alien: exception only on a return immediately after check:
 ```
 	if (check)
 		return Plugin_Continue;